kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 - Ic-Alloy has examples!
   - [ic-alloy-toolkit](https://github.com/ic-alloy/ic-alloy-toolkit): A collection of examples on how to perform common EVM operations.
 [Live demo](https://u4yi6-xiaaa-aaaap-aib2q-cai.icp0.io)
   - [ic-alloy-basic-wallet](https://github.com/ic-alloy/ic-alloy-basic-wallet): A basic Ethereum multi-user wallet.
 [Live demo](https://7vics-6yaaa-aaaai-ap7lq-cai.icp0.io)
-  - [ic-alloy-dca](https://github.com/ic-alloy/ic-alloy-dca): A semi autonomous agent, swapping tokens on Uniswap for you.
+  - [ic-alloy-dca](https://github.com/ic-alloy/ic-alloy-dca): A semi-autonomous agent, swapping tokens on Uniswap for you.

 ## Introduction

 One of the major strengths the Internet Computer (ICP) has over other blockchains is its ability to **hold Ethereum, Bitcoin, and other assets natively**.
 Not only can ICP smart contracts hold these assets, but they can also interact with smart contracts on other chains.

-Before we dive into the details of the Ic-Alloy, let's first talk about what we mean when we say that that ICP can hold assets natively on other chains.
+Before we dive into the details of Ic-Alloy, let's first talk about what we mean when we say that ICP can hold assets natively on other chains.

 ## What Does It Mean to Hold Assets on a Blockchain?